 Part of the secret is in the rolling-out technique.
 The original inspiration came from Kate of Cooking During Stolen Moments.
 Check out the video below for the fine details.
 (This is my first attempt at a video so don’t laugh or groan too much).

-How to mix and roll out Flaky Biscuits with a Million Layers of Cinnamon and Sugar:
+How to mix and roll out Flaky Biscuits:

-4 more reasons you will love these Cinnamon and Sugar Flaky Biscuits
+4 more reasons to love Cinnamon and Sugar Flaky Biscuits

 Want a quick snack or breakfast?